ByteWelder/Decktility/README.md

 This project is in **beta**.
 Things that need fixing:

+- Design keyboard LED diffusers
+- No I2C yet due to mosfet setup
 - Panel gap between screen and keyboard
-- No I2C yet due to mosfet setup
-- Fan touches outlet (noisy): the fan currently touches the air outlet part.
-It needs a recess.
-The temporary fix is to cut out the outlet shape so it becomes an open hole.
-- GPIO alignment issue
 - Document I2C tools from https://learn.adafruit.com/scanning-i2c-addresses/raspberry-pi

 # Features